January Diet Culture & Eating Disorder Recovery

 GLP-1s and the Power of AND: Holding Complexity in an Anti-Diet, Recovery-Oriented Space

 If you're part of the anti-diet, eating disorder recovery or weight-inclusive care community, chances are you've felt the tension around GLP-1 medications like Ozempic, Wegovy and Mounjaro.
-On one hand, these medications are being marketed as life-changing solutions—celebrated in mainstream culture and increasingly prescribed (NY Times).
-On the other hand, [...]
+On one hand, these medications are being marketed as life-changing solutions—celebrated in mainstream culture and increasingly prescribed.
+On the other hand, they are [...]